kianzohoury/auralflow/README.md

 If `--save` is not specified, the results will be saved to `path/to/folder_name/eval.csv` by default.
 ## Separating Audio Files <a name="separating-audio"></a>
-Separation can be done on single audio files as well as folder of audio files with the `separate` command:
+Separation can be done on single audio files as well as folders of audio files with the `separate` command:

 ```